 First and foremost, Lima is one of the gastronomic capitals of the world.
 You could celebrate your newlywed status at either (or both!) of Lima’s restaurants ranked in the world’s Top 10.
 You can’t do much better than a meal with double-digit courses.

 For lovers of history and culture, Lima’s historic center offers both in spades.
-The upscale Miraflores district boasts breathtaking sunset views — especially from the Parque del Amor (Love Park), which is as good a place to enjoy a honeymoon as any.
+The upscale Miraflores district boasts breathtaking sunset views — especially from the Parque del Amor (Love Park), which is an iconic backdrop for honeymooners, and lovers of all ages, pose for a photo.

 Finally, the trendy and historic neighborhood of Barranco is the perfect place for a romantic afternoon walk.
 It is peppered with lovely galleries and shops, and the Puente de los Suspiros (Bridge of Sighs) is bursting with romance and charm.